35,732 views • posted 02/24/2020 • updated 06/06/2022

 American Trails celebrates decades of working on behalf of all trail interests.
 Our website is one of the world's most comprehensive online sources for planning, building, designing, funding, managing, enhancing, and supporting trails, greenways, and blueways.

-Since 1988, American Trails has been a collective voice for a diverse coalition of enthusiasts, professionals, advocates, land managers, conservationists, and friends of the outdoors and livable cities.
-American Trails strives to enrich the quality of life for all people and the sustainable development of communities by advancing and promoting the development, preservation, and enjoyment of diverse, high quality trails and greenways.
-We envision a network of trails within 15 minutes of every home, school, and workplace.
+Since 1988, American Trails has been a training resource and collective voice for a diverse coalition of trail enthusiasts, professionals, advocates, land managers, conservationists, and friends of the outdoors and livable cities.
+American Trails strives to enrich the quality of life, mental health, and physical health for all people and the sustainable development of communities by advancing and promoting the development, preservation, and enjoyment of diverse, high-quality trails and greenways.

 American Trails will continue to keep you informed on both trail know-how and issues critical to the future of trails.
-With your help, we can increase funding for trails, keep more trails open, and improve the health and well-being of Americans of all ages and abilities, including our children.
+With your help, we can increase funding for trails, continue to provide resources and education to the trail community, keep more trails open, and improve the health and well-being of Americans of all ages and abilities, including our children.